pixincreate/PrivacyGuides-India/README.md

 - [_Karnataka Government to not only collected Aadhaar of students, but also shared them with other departments without consent_](https://www.thenewsminute.com/article/karnataka-not-only-collecting-aadhaar-students-sharing-it-among-departments-178128)
 - <img width="486" alt="image" src="https://github.com/pixincreate/PrivacyGuides-India/assets/69745008/9a17efd8-012a-455a-b7c6-4be44c797998">
 - Government of India shared Aadhaar database with [_private entities_](https://economictimes.indiatimes.com/tech/technology/linkedin-introduces-free-identity-verification-feature-with-aadhaar-and-indian-phone-number/articleshow/100823930.cms) even though Supreme Court of India had prohibited the Government from doing so in 2019.
+  > GOI have opened up a separate [_website_](https://www.uidai.gov.in/en/ecosystem/authentication-devices-documents/developer-section.html) that allows private entities to access Aadhaar database for a fee by mean of Aadhaar APIs. **This is a clear violation of Supreme Court's order**.
 - Every citizen who had got vaccinated against COVID-19 twice, were all automatically enrolled for **ABHA ID** with no consent asked.
   > To know whether you've been enrolled for ABHA ID, check your second vaccine certificate.
 If you see a 14 digit number under a name called as "Unique Identifier ID" or something similar, you've been enrolled for ABHA ID.